PaymentHighway/paymenthighway-javascript-lib/README.md

 });

 ```

+### PaymentApi

+In order to do safe transactions, an execution model is used where the first call to /transaction acquires a financial transaction handle, later referred as “ID”, which ensures the transaction is executed exactly once.
+Afterwards it is possible to execute a debit transaction by using the received id handle.
+If the execution fails, the command can be repeated in order to confirm the transaction with the particular id has been processed.
+After executing the command, the status of the transaction can be checked by executing the PaymentAPI.transactionStatus("id") request.

+In order to be sure that a tokenized card is valid and is able to process payment transactions the corresponding tokenization id must be used to get the actual card token.

+#### Initializing the Payment API

 # Errors
 Payment Highway authenticates each request and if there is invalid parameters or a signature mismatch, it returns an error.